brikrey67/rails-views/readme.md

 The starter code for this lesson is where we left off after the Models and Migrations class for our Tunr application.
 We should all start fresh from a working solution.
 To begin, clone down the below repo and run the necessary setup.

-**Note**: If you have trouble setting up, please "#SlackTheBack" aka the supporting instructor.
+**Note**: If you have trouble setting up, please slack the supporting instructor.

 ```bash
 git clone git@github.com:ga-wdi-exercises/tunr-rails-5.git